MercioRodrigues/SOC-SOAR-Project/Windows_10_Agent.md

 # Windows 10 VM Agent

 ## Introduction
-Welcome to this part of my SOC SOAR Project.
+Welcome to the Window Agent part of my SOC SOAR Project.
 In this part I am going to:
 </b>
 - Deploy a Wazuh agent on a Windows 10 VM
 - Set Wazuh to ingest Sysmon logs